Mathew-Harvey/MsSubscriptionUI/README.md

 ## What You Need to Know

-### About Companies
+### About Users & Companies
+- **Users** are actual people with email addresses
-- Companies are created automatically when you add a user
+- **Companies** are created automatically when you add the first user
-- All users with the same email domain (e.g., @acmecorp.com) belong to the same company
+- All users with the same email domain belong to the same company
-- You find companies by searching for any user's email from that company
+  - `john@acme.com` and `sarah@acme.com` = same company
+- When you select a user, you're selecting their company
+- Creating a subscription for one user = **entire company** gets access

 ### About Subscriptions
 - One company can have multiple subscriptions